mate-android-testing/wallmauer/README.md

 This will produce an APK where the original APK resided with the name **<original-apk-name>-instrumented.apk**.
 In addition, a file called **branches.txt** will be generated in the current working directory.
 It contains the number of branches per class, which is relevant for the evaluation of the branch coverage.

+# MethodCoverage Instrumentation:

+Generate the **methodCoverage.jar** using the supplied gradle task `customFatJar` of the **methodCoverage module**.
+The JAR file can be found within the `build/libs/` folder of the respective module.

+To invoke the instrumentation run the following command: <br >

+`java -jar methodCoverage.jar <path-to-apk>` <br >

+This will produce an APK where the original APK resided with the name **<original-apk-name>-instrumented.apk**.
+In addition, a file called **methods.txt** will be generated in the current working directory.
+It contains the number of methods per class, which is relevant for the evaluation of the branch coverage.

 # Workflow: